-2. Behavior Flow: The Behavior Flow report visualizes the path users traveled from one page to the next page.
-This report can help you discover what content keeps users engaged with your site.
+The Behavior Flow report visualizes the path users traveled from one page to the next page.
+Likewise, this report can help you discover what content keeps users engaged with your site.

-b.
-Content Drilldown: This repot group’s pages according to your website’s directory structure.
+This report group’s pages according to your website’s directory structure.
 You can click on a directory to see the pages of your site within that directory.
 This is especially useful if you are trying to understand the performance of content in a particular section of your website.
 If you switch to the pie chart view, you can quickly see which sections of your site are most popular with your users.

-c.
-Landing Pages: It lists the pages of your website where users first arrived.
+It lists the pages of your website where users first arrived.
 These are the first pages viewed in a session.
 You can use this report to monitor the number of bounces and the bounce rate for each landing page.
-A high bounce rate usually indicates that the landing page content is not relevant or engaging for those users.
+Besides that, a high bounce rate usually indicates that the landing page content is not relevant or engaging for those users.

-4. Site Speed: The Site Speed reports show how quickly users are able to see and interact with content.
-This deal directly with load time.
+The Site Speed reports show how quickly users are able to see and interact with content.
+Besides that, this deals directly with load time.
 You can identify areas that need improvement, and then track the extent of those improvements.

 - Average page load time: The average amount of time it takes for pages to load

 - Average redirection time: The average amount of time spent in redirects before fetching a page